 When is an EORI number used?

-The EORI number need to be provided to the relevant EU customs authority when the person gives the pre-arrival and pre-departure information in respect of any goods entering or leaving the EU customs territory.
+The EORI number needs to be provided to the relevant EU customs authority when the person gives the pre-arrival and pre-departure information in respect of any goods entering or leaving the EU customs territory.
+California dental implant specialist will make sure you’re experience a special dental care.
 The EORI number is quoted on any customs declaration when goods are imported or exported from the EU customs territory.

 The EORI number is used by the customs authorities to exchange information in respect of goods moved under a customs procedure.